BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameters**

-Â  - int socket is already open socket
+  - int socket is already open socket

-Â  - String otherSideIP is IP address of the other side of connection - it is just an information provided by calling program that can be used later
+  - String otherSideIP is IP address of the other side of connection - it is just an information provided by calling program that can be used later

-Â
-Â  - TIME_OUT_TYPE timeOutMillis is the maximum inactive time before a TCP connection gets closed.
+  - TIME_OUT_TYPE timeOutMillis is the maximum inactive time before a TCP connection gets closed.

 ## TcpConnection member functions and structures